redbadger/deploy/readme.md

 ### `deploy agent`

 1.  watches for PR updates on a webhook
-1.  clones the repo to an in-memory filesystem
+1.  clones the repo to a temporary directory
 1.  checks out the commit SHA
 1.  walks down any top-level directories that contain changes
 1.  gathers yaml files (however they are nested)